JeffreySmith/Learn-with-ttrpgs/README.md

 You will also need to create a .env file in the root directory of the project.
-In there, you need to define two variables:
+In there, you need to define a few variables:
 ```
 pass="your gmail password here"
 url="the url for the application"
+email="your gmail address that matches the password"
 ```
 This will allow you to send password recovery emails.
 Without the above variables defined, you will get a warning message in the console.